-Outstanding Unit VA&R Program Award: Awarded to unit chairman who conducted the best overall promotion of the VA&R program.
-1,000 words or less, typed in narrative format, include pictures, clippings, scrapbooks, folders, etc. Entries must include the national award cover sheet that is found on Department’s Home Page and in the National Programs Action Plan.
+Outstanding Unit VA&R Program Award: Award to unit chairman who conducted the best overall promotion of the VA&R Program.
+1,000 words or less, typed in a narrative format, include pictures, clippings, scrapbooks, folders, etc. Entries must include the National Award Cover Sheet that is found on the Departments Home Page and in the National Programs Action Plan.

-Service to Veterans Volunteer Hours Award: An award will be presented to a junior and a senior member for reporting the greatest number of hours from April 1, 2016 – March 31, 2017, as certified by the unit.
+Service to Veterans Volunteer Hours Award: An award will be presented to a Junior and a Senior Member for reporting the greatest number of hours from April 1, 2018 - March 31, 2019, as certified by the unit.
 Entries must include the award cover sheet.

 Additional details, information and resources may be found on the National American Legion Auxiliary website www.alaforveterans.org in the Members Only section.